-Gord Sand, former Executive Director at the Calgary John Howard Society (CJHS) who retired in July 2019, was one of seven Albertan individuals and groups who received awards for their work in the fields of preventative and restorative justice in a ceremony at Government House in August 2019.
+Gord Sand, Executive Director at the Calgary John Howard Society (CJHS) from 1981-2019, was one of seven individuals and groups in Alberta who received awards for their work in the fields of preventative and restorative justice in a ceremony at Government House in August 2019.

 Gordon Sand was the Director of CJHS for 38 years, but his work in criminal justice spans 45 years.
 He grew CJHS from 20 employees with one halfway house to 150 staff and a multitude of programs that serve a wide variety of individuals involved in the criminal justice system.